Dr Amanda Caples, appointed as Victoria’s Lead Scientist in mid-2016, walks us through her career and shares her love for all things science.

 To find ways in which science can add real value to our economic development agenda through partnerships with business, universities and the community – it’s all about building long-term bridges between the business and academic communities, and trying to create change within a ‘system’ context.

-The Office of the Lead Scientist is part of the Department of Economic Development, Jobs, Transport and Resources.
+The Office of the Lead Scientist is part of the Department of Jobs, Precincts and Regions (Department of Economic Development, Jobs, Transport and Resources).

 How do you navigate the complex world of business, government and academic interests?